Jonathon Green: Authority on slang

 The single-volume Chambers Slang Dictionary (Chambers Harrap) was first published in 1998; a second edition appeared in October 2008.

-Green's most substantial work in this field is Green's Dictionary of Slang: a three volume slang work which traces, via examples and citations drawn from the last five centuries, the history of the slang vocabulary from the earliest use of every term.
-It includes slang from across the English-speaking world.
-It was published in the UK in late November 2010 and in the US in March 2011.
-An e-book version has been released as part of the Oxford Digital Reference Shelf collection.
-Green's Dictionary of Slang was awarded the 2012 Dartmouth Medal – an annual award from the Reference and User Services Association (RUSA) recognizing the most outstanding reference work of the year.
-A website version of Green's Dictionary of Slang was publicly launched in October 2016, and is updated quarterly.
+Green's most substantial work in this field is Green's Dictionary of Slang: a three-volume slang work which traces, via examples and citations drawn from the last five centuries, the history of the slang vocabulary from the earliest use of every term.
+It was awarded the 2012 Dartmouth Medal, an annual award from the Reference and User Services Association recognising the most outstanding reference work of the year.

-His most recent publications are Sounds and Furies: The Love-Hate Relationship between Women and Slang (Robinson 2019), Language!
-500 Years of the Vulgar Tongue (Atlantic Books 2014) and Odd Job Man: Some Confessions of a Slang Lexicographer (Jonathan Cape 2014).
-Green lives in London, England and Paris, France.
+Accolades

+Green has been described as the English-speaking world's leading lexicographer of slang, and has even been described as "the most acclaimed British lexicographer since Johnson".